 Ephesus is located 3km east of Selçuk along the western coast of Turkey.
-It's south of the airport and the D515 Highway.
+The ancient city is found south of the Selcuk-Efes airport and the D515 Highway.

 Many visitors, however, make the day trip from the resort town of Kusidasi, on the (current) coast, often through a round-trip tour.
-The Ephesus ruins will take most visitors about 2-4 hours to walk through.
+The Ephesus ruins will take most visitors about 2-4 hours to walk through, as the walkable grounds are about a mile and a half long.

 Map of Ancient Ephesus